-Typically, the dough is pressed directly into boiling water through a Spätzlehobel (a special tool similar to a cheese grater), creating small, irregularly shaped noodles.
-Spätzle can be enjoyed in various ways, ranging from a comforting side dish paired with luscious gravy to the cheesy delight of Käsespätzle, where the noodles are combined with grated cheese and topped with crispy onions.
-Whether savored in a simple buttered form or as part of a more complex recipe, Spätzle remains a quintessential comfort food in German cuisine.
+To form the noodles, the dough is usually pressed into boiling water using a Spätzlehobel, a tool similar to a cheese grater.
+This method creates small, irregularly shaped noodles.
+Spätzle can be served in many ways, from a comforting side dish with rich gravy to the indulgent Käsespätzle, where the noodles are mixed with melted cheese and topped with crispy fried onions.
+Whether enjoyed with just butter or in a more elaborate dish, Spätzle remains a beloved staple of German comfort food.

 Spätzle Recipe: How to Make Authentic German Spätzle at Home